chrislopresto/ember-social/README.md

 # ember-social

 ember-social is a fledgling Ember component library for social sharing widgets.
-Think Tweet buttons, Facebook like buttons, Linked In share buttons, etc.
+Think Tweet buttons, Facebook like buttons, LinkedIn share buttons, etc.

 We welcome contributions.
 Adding share buttons can be tedious.
 Let's make it easy for everyone.